-Medical examinations/skin checks will start at the lowest weight class.
-The medical examinations/skin checks will proceed through all weight classes in the weight class order.
-When all wrestlers for a weight class have been examined and the next class is called, that weight class is closed.
+At the scheduled time for medical exams, all student-athletes who wish to compete shall present themselves properly groomed.
+During the medical exam and weigh-in period, contestants may not leave the medical exam/weigh-in area, and activities that promote dehydration are prohibited.
+The medical exams/weigh-ins shall be conducted either in weight class order or by team in weight class order, starting at the lowest weight class.
 The medical examination/skin check is completed once all heavyweight wrestlers have been examined.
 The games committee may consider extenuating circumstances.
 (See Rule 3.16.4.)
 Medical examinations/skin checks shall be conducted each day of competition and shall take place 15 minutes or less before the scheduled time of weigh-ins at the site of competition.

-- 9.6.4 Presence of Communicable Skin Disease.
+9.6.4 Presence of Communicable Skin Disease.
 The presence of a communicable skin disease (or any other condition that, in the opinion of the examining physician or certified athletic trainer, makes the participation of that individual inadvisable) shall be full and sufficient reason for disqualification.
 (See Appendix A for skin infections.)
+Disqualification

-Disqualification for communicable skin disease shall be listed as a medical forfeit in the bracket.
+- for communicable skin disease shall be listed as a medical forfeit in the bracket.
 The disqualified contestant shall retain advancement points and placement points previously earned.
 (See Rule 6.5.) - 9.6.5 Written Documentation.
 If a student-athlete has been diagnosed as having a skin condition and is currently being treated by a physician (ideally a dermatologist) who has determined that it is safe for that individual to compete without jeopardizing the health of the opponent, the student-athlete may compete.
-However, the student-athlete, coach or athletic trainer shall provide current written documentation from the treating physician to the medical professional at the medical examination with the approved NCAA Skin Evaluation and Participation Status Form describing: (1) the diagnosed skin disease or condition; (2) the prescribed treatment and the time necessary for it to take effect; and (3) that the skin disease or condition would not be communicable or harmful to the opponent at the time of competition.
+However, the student-athlete, coach or athletic trainer shall provide a hard copy of current written documentation from the treating physician to the medical professional at the medical examination with the approved NCAA Skin Evaluation and Participation Status Form describing: (1) the diagnosed skin disease or condition; (2) the prescribed treatment and the time necessary for it to take effect; and (3) that the skin disease or condition would not be communicable or harmful to the opponent at the time of competition.
 Such documentation shall be furnished at the medical examination. - 9.6.6 Final Determination.
 Final determination of the participant's ability to compete shall be made by the host site's physician or certified athletic trainer who conducts the medical examination after review of any such documentation and the completion of the exam.
-Appendix A contains communicable skin disease treatment protocol and direction as to whom shall be permitted or denied participation.
+Appendix A contains communicable skin disease treatment protocol and direction as to who shall be permitted or denied participation.